-I think I’ve seen both sides of the commercial banking and Farm Credit System debates: My family’s farm borrows from a community bank and we own stock in three commercial banks.
+I think I’ve seen both sides of the commercial banking and Farm Credit System debates: My family’s farm borrows secured loans from a community bank and we own stock in three commercial banks.
 I was one of the organizers of a Texas state bank and served on the bank’s board.
 I am currently on the board of AgTexas Farm Credit Services as an outside director.

 I also worked several years for both a commercial bank and a Farm Credit Bank.
 I’m a professor of agricultural finance and was director of the Masters of Agricultural Banking program at Texas A&M University until it was merged into Masters of Agribusiness.